ugene1213/jEasy/README.md

 For other methods, please consult the code in the docs.

-##Making Ajax requests
+## Making Ajax requests

-JEasy's ajax method uses the XMLHttpRequest API to send and receive data from a server:
+jEasy's ajax method uses the XMLHttpRequest API to send and receive data from a server:
 ```javascript
    $l.ajax({
      url: "api.openweathermap.org/data/2.5/weather?zip=10001,us",